This Oven-Roasted Asparagus with Charred Lemon is drizzled with olive oil, white vinegar, and fresh lemon juice. It's fast, easy, and delicious!

 - 1 bunch of asparagus

-Rinse asparagus and cut off the woody ends.
+- Rinse asparagus and cut off the woody ends.
 Place in a single layer on a baking sheet or roasting pan.
-Drizzle with oil, vinegar, salt and pepper.
-Slice lemons and layer on top of asparagus.
+Drizzle with 1 TB oil, vinegar, and sprinkle with salt and pepper.